grafana/tempo/docs/tempo/website/setup/set-up-test-app.md

 ```

 Apply the ConfigMap with:

 ```bash
 kubectl apply --namespace default -f agent.yaml
 ```

-And then deploy the Grafana Agent using the instructions from one the relevant instructions above.
+Deploy the Grafana Agent using the instructions from one the relevant instructions above.

 ## Create a Grafana Tempo data source